fluxcd/website/content/en/docs/get-started.md

 To customize a deployment from a repository you don't control, you can use Flux [in-line patches](../components/kustomize/kustomization/#override-kustomize-config).
 The following example shows how to use in-line patches to change the podinfo deployment.

-1. Add the following to the end of your `podinfo-kustomization.yaml` file:
+1. Add the following to the field `spec` of your `podinfo-kustomization.yaml` file:

     ```yaml clusters/my-cluster/podinfo-kustomization.yaml
       patches: